programmerjewel/reelreview-backend/README.md

 # ReelReview - Backend

-The backend service for ReelReview, a movie review platform, providing RESTful API endpoints for movie data and user management.
+The backend service for ReelReview, a movie review platform, providing RESTful API endpoints for movie data management.

 ## Features